+- i | TIP: To use an existing set, click Create Backup Job, and select the set from the Selections list. - 1 In the Navigation pane, click Create Backup Job.
 You can also start the wizard from the Guided Configuration link.
 In the Navigation pane, click Guided Configuration.
-On the NetVault Configuration Wizard page, click Create backup jobs.

-2 In Job Name, specify a name for the job.
+On the NetVault Configuration Wizard page, click Create backup jobs. - 2 In Job Name, specify a name for the job.

 Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
 The job name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
-On Linux®, the names can have a maximum of 200 characters.
-On Windows®, there is no length restriction.
+On Linux[®], the name can have a maximum of 200 characters.
+On Windows[®], there is no length restriction.
 However, a maximum of 40 characters is recommended on all platforms.

-- 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins, open Plug-in for Oracle, and then open the database you want to back up. - 5 If you have not configured the plug-in's authentication details, enter the required information when the prompt appears, and then click OK. - Account Name: Specify an Oracle® database user with SYSDBA privileges. - Password: Enter the password associated with the name specified in the preceding field. - 6 After the plug-in connects to the database and lists the supported file types for selection, select the data that you want to back up.
+- 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins, open Plug-in for Oracle, and then open the database you want to back up. - 5 If you have not configured the plug-in's authentication details, enter the required information when the prompt appears, and then click OK. - Account Name: Specify an Oracle[®] database user with SYSDBA privileges. - Password: Enter the password associated with the name specified in the preceding field. - 6 After the plug-in connects to the database and lists the supported file types for selection, select the data that you want to back up.